maxwell-martin/amazon-daily-deals-scraper/README.md

 The file `back-end-scrape-main.js` inside the `code/back-end` folder mimics Amazon's API calls.
 It gets more detailed data about only 300 deals.

-The `links only` files scrape only the links of the daily deals.
+The `links-only.js` files scrape only the links of the daily deals.
 There are two options, front-end and back-end.
 The links are then available in an array.

 ---